Esri/arcgis-runtime-samples-ios/arcgis-ios-sdk-samples/Utility Network/Display utility association/README.md

 ## How it works

-1. Create and load a `UtilityNetwork` with a feature service URL.
+1. Create and load an `AGSUtilityNetwork` with a feature service URL.
-2. Add a `FeatureLayer` to the map for every `utilityNetworkSource` of type `Edge` or `Junction`.
+2. Add an `AGSFeatureLayer` to the map for every `AGSutilityNetworkSource` of type `edge` or `junction`.
-3. Create a `GraphicsOverlay` for the utility associations.
+3. Create an `AGSGraphicsOverlay` for the utility associations.
-4. Add an event handler for the `ViewpointChanged` event of the `MapView`.
-5. When the sample starts and every time the viewpoint changes, do the following steps.
+4. When the sample starts and every time the viewpoint changes, do the following steps.
-6. Get the geometry of the mapview's extent using `GetCurrentViewpoint(ViewpointType.BoundingGeometry)?.TargetGeometry?.Extent`.
+5. Get the geometry of the mapview's extent using `AGSMapView.currentViewpoint(with:).targetGeometry.extent`.
-7. Get the associations that are within the current extent using `GetAssociationsAsync(extent)`.
+6. Get the associations that are within the current extent using `associations(withExtent:completion:)`.
-8. Get the `UtilityAssociationType` for each association.
+7. Get the `AGSUtilityAssociationType` for each association.
-9. Create a `Graphic` using the `Geometry` property of the association and a preferred symbol.
+8. Create an `AGSGraphic` using the `AGSGeometry` property of the association and a preferred symbol.
-10. Add the graphic to the graphics overlay.
+9. Add the graphic to the graphics overlay.

 ## Relevant API

-* GraphicsOverlay
+* AGSGraphicsOverlay
-* UtilityAssociation
+* AGSUtilityAssociation
-* UtilityAssociationType
+* AGSUtilityAssociationType
-* UtilityNetwork
+* AGSUtilityNetwork

 ## About the data